Gun bill on road to passage as Senate overcomes GOP delays

 WASHINGTON (AP) — The Senate pushed a bipartisan gun violence bill to the brink of passage Thursday as it voted to halt a Republican filibuster against the measure, clearing the way for Congress’ most far-reaching response in decades to the nation’s run of brutal mass shootings.

-After years of GOP procedural delays that derailed Democratic efforts to curb firearms, Democrats and some Republicans decided that congressional inaction was untenable following last month’s horrific rampages in New York and Texas.
-It took nearly a month of closed-door talks but a group of senators from both parties emerged with an 80-page compromise embodying incremental but impactful movement.
+After years of GOP procedural delays that derailed Democratic efforts to curb firearms, Democrats and some Republicans decided that congressional inaction was untenable after last month’s rampages in New York and Texas.
+It took weeks of closed-door talks but a group of senators from both parties emerged with an 80-page compromise embodying incremental but impactful movement.

-The measure would toughen background checks for the youngest gun buyers, keep firearms from more domestic violence offenders and help states implement “red flag” laws that make it easier for authorities to take weapons from people adjudged dangerous.
+The measure would toughen background checks for the youngest gun buyers, keep firearms from more domestic violence offenders and help states put in place red flag laws that make it easier for authorities to take weapons from people adjudged dangerous.
 It would also fund local programs for school safety, mental health and violence prevention.

 Thursday’s roll call ending the blockade by conservative GOP senators was 65-34, five more than the 60-vote threshold needed.
-Final passage of the $13 billion measure was expected by week’s end with a House vote to follow, though timing was uncertain.
+Final passage of the $13 billion measure was expected by week’s end with a House vote to follow.
+The timing was uncertain, but Congress was scheduled to leave town by the weekend for a two-week break.

+Even so, the day proved bittersweet for advocates of curtailing gun violence.
+Underscoring the enduring potency of conservative cIout, the right-leaning Supreme Court issued a decision expanding the right of Americans to carry arms in public.
+The justices struck down a New York law that has required people to prove a need for carrying a weapon before they get a license to do so.

-Fifteen Republicans joined all 50 Democrats, including their two allied independents, in voting to move ahead on the bill.
+Across the street in the Senate, 15 Republicans joined all 50 Democrats, including their two allied independents, in voting to move ahead on the legislation.

-But highlighting the risks Republicans face by defying the party’s pro-gun voters and the National Rifle Association, Sens.
-Lisa Murkowski of Alaska and Todd Young of Indiana were the only two standing for reelection this fall.
+Highlighting the risks Republicans face by defying the party’s pro-gun voters and the National Rifle Association, Sens.
+Lisa Murkowski of Alaska and Todd Young of Indiana were the only two of the 15 up for reelection this fall.
 Of the rest, four are retiring and eight don’t face voters until 2026.

-“The American people want their constitutional rights protected and their kids to be safe in school,” said Senate Minority Leader Mitch McConnell, R-Ky., in a nod to the Second Amendment right to bear arms that drives many conservative voters.
-“They want both of those things at once, and that is just what the bill before the Senate will have accomplished.”
+Senate Minority Leader Mitch McConnell, R-Ky., in a nod to the Second Amendment right to bear arms that drives many conservative voters, said “the American people want their constitutional rights protected and their kids to be safe in school.”
+He said “they want both of those things at once, and that is just what the bill before the Senate will have accomplished.”

+While the Senate measure was a clear breakthrough, the outlook for continued congressional movement on gun curbs is dim.

+Only about one-third of the Senate’s 50 GOP senators backed the measure and solid Republican opposition is certain in the House.
+Top House Republicans urged a “no” vote in an email from the No. 2 GOP leader, Rep. Steve Scalise of Louisiana, that called the bill “an effort to slowly chip away at law-abiding citizens’ 2nd Amendment rights.”

 Senate action came one month after a gunman killed 19 students and two teachers in Uvalde.
 Just 10 days before that, a white man accused of being motivated by racism killed 10 Black grocery store shoppers in Buffalo.
 Both shooters were 18 years old, a youthful profile shared by many mass shooters.